 Sales calls vs. service calls

-It’s likely you receive a mix of sales calls and service calls from new and returning customers.
-To handle these effectively and provide the best possible customer experiences, you need to understand what drives these calls and what is being said.
-With this knowledge at your fingertips, you can start to optimise the experience by tailoring scripts and reducing AHT by routing them directly to the right person.
+You likely receive a mix of sales calls and service calls from both new and existing customers.
+To manage these efficiently and deliver exceptional customer experiences, it's crucial to understand the motivations behind these calls and the content of the conversations.
+Armed with this insight, you can begin to optimise the process by customising scripts and reducing Average Handling Time (AHT) by ensuring calls are directed to the right place.

 Tracking sales calls vs. service calls